bishmaybarik/bishmaybarik/README.md

-## Hello, I'm Bishmay Barik
+## Hey people, I'm Bishmay

-I'm currently pursuing an M.Sc. in Economics at Shiv Nadar University, where I focus on macroeconomics and growth theory.
-My academic journey has deepened my interest in developmental macroeconomics, and I’m particularly drawn to research topics like caste discrimination and other pressing social issues.
+I have completed my Master's in Economics from Shiv Nadar University, India, and will be joining the Centre for Advanced Financial Research and Learning (CAFRAL), Reserve Bank of India, as a Research Associate starting mid-July.
+Currently, I work as a part-time Research Assistant at [QuantEcon](https://quantecon.org/) and as a Data Science Intern at [Development Data Lab](https://www.devdatalab.org/).

-I have experience using Stata for data analysis and econometric modeling, and I’m comfortable working with MATLAB for numerical computing and algorithm development.
-I’m also in the process of building my skills in Python, especially in data science and machine learning applications.
+My interests lie primarily in macroeconomic theory, computational macroeconomics, and exploring the use of AI, LLMs, and neural networks in Economics.

-Looking ahead, I am eager to continue my academic journey by pursuing a Ph.D. in Economics, with a focus on macroeconomic theory.
-I am passionate about contributing to the existing literature and helping to shape our understanding of complex economic phenomena.
+I primarily work with Python and Stata, and I have experience in both applied empirical and development-focused projects in India, as well as theoretical work in various economic domains.

-If you share similar research interests or would like to discuss economics—or just about anything else—I’d love to connect!
-You can reach me at [bishmaykbarik@gmail.com](mailto:bishmaykbarik@gmail.com) or visit my website at [bishmaybarik.github.io](https://bishmaybarik.github.io).
+I'm open to opportunities and happy to collaborate on projects.
+Please feel free to reach out to me at [bishmaykbarik@gmail.com](mailto:bishmaykbarik@gmail.com).
+To explore more about my interests, research experience, or projects, check out my webpage [here](https://bishmaybarik.github.io/).